-Type of employer Local Authorities, Police and Fire Arms Length Management Organisations, Peak District National Park and Chesterfield Crematorium Academies
+Type of employer Local Authorities Police, Fire, etc. Academies

 Max cont increase 1% 1% 1%

 Max cont decrease 0% 0% -1%

 The stabilisation criteria and limits will be reviewed at the next formal valuation.
 However, the Administering Authority reserves the right to review the stabilisation criteria and limits at any time before then, on the basis of membership and/or employer changes as described above.